 Certificate of Analysis

-Published released-batch COAs for CJC-1295 with DAC, every lot HPLC-verified.
+Representative COA previews for CJC-1295 with DAC; request the certificate matched to the offered or supplied lot from sales.
 These are previews — request the full high-resolution certificate for any lot.

 VerifiedRequest full COA →CJC-1295 with DAC